JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/What_Jesus_Did.md

 Since we have been told that “_all spirit influences are one in function_”(<a id="a117_75"></a>[UB 34:6.2](/en/The_Urantia_Book/34#p6_2)), it is not hard to put two and two together to arrive at the conclusion that we genetically and spiritually deficient Urantians have been given a very special pathway to compensate for our disadvantages by means of a virtually miraculous transformation that can bring us into much closer communion with our Thought Adjusters.
 That pathway is through Jesus and his Spirit of Truth.

-The book says: “_***Of all human knowledge, that which is of greatest value is to know the religious life of Jesus and how he lived it***._” (<a id="a119_142"></a>[UB 196:1.3](/en/The_Urantia_Book/196#p1_3)) It is a fact that a phrase such as “doing the will of God”, is empty of real meaning to many Urantians.
+The book says: “***Of all human knowledge, that which is of greatest value is to know the religious life of Jesus and how he lived it***.” (<a id="a119_142"></a>[UB 196:1.3](/en/The_Urantia_Book/196#p1_3)) It is a fact that a phrase such as “doing the will of God”, is empty of real meaning to many Urantians.
 Neither does the idea of communicating or cooperating with our Thought Adjuster convey anything concrete.
 How do we achieve these things?
 If we know the religious life of Jesus and how he lived it, we can substitute real ideas, real concepts, and real images for what otherwise might be nebulous, abstract, or unreal.

 The life and teachings of Jesus revealed to us in _The URANTIA Book_ is the vital knowledge that can provide us with the means of really knowing the mind of Jesus.
 In turn, knowing the mind of Jesus enables the Spirit of Truth to make us more and more conscious of Jesus, which, in its turn, enables our superconscious awareness to be in much closer communication with the guiding hand of our Thought Adjuster.
 Knowing the mind of Jesus provides us with another real advantage.
 In any situation confronting us, we can ask ourselves: “Now what would Jesus do?” — and seek the answer both from our stored memories of what Jesus taught or did in similar circumstances, as well as by seeking guidance from the spirit forces within.
 In this way, we backward and disadvantaged Urantians have been endowed with a transforming power by which we can overcome the greatest handicap to our spiritual growth, our innate, inherent, genetic inability to communicate adequately with our Thought Adjusters.
 The book tells us: